krdav/tRNA-charge-seq/README.md

 * AdapterRemoval v2 ([link](https://adapterremoval.readthedocs.io))
     * AdapterRemoval v3 may be working but this has not been tested
 * SWIPE ([link](https://github.com/torognes/swipe))
+    * For Apple silicon use Rosetta2 to compile and run
 * makeblastdb
     * Only required if making a new tRNA database
     * Install the command line BLAST tools ([link](https://www.ncbi.nlm.nih.gov/books/NBK569861/#intro_Installation))